-Graph N° 193 Subscriptions to the fixed telephony service per one hundred inhabitants, 2016
+Graph N° 193 Subscriptions to the fixed telephony service 1 per one hundred inhabitants, 2016 terms of penetration of mobile services.

 Source: SUTEL, General Directorate for Markets, with information from the 1ITU includes subscriptions of traditional fixed telephony and VoIP telephony.